leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 301. Remove Invalid Parentheses (Hard)

-Dynamic programming.
+### Corner Cases
+1. The input string maybe valid itself.
+2. Input string maybe empty.
+3. There could be other characters in input.

+### Bugs
+1. `int len = s.length()`
+2. Typo in variable names.
+3. Forget to add methods together when two answers are the same.
+4. Duplicate answers.

+### Solutions
+#### Best Solution:

-A valid string could be made up by two ways:
+Dynamic prgramming.
+Every valid string could be made up by at most two ways: concatenate two valid strings together, or add ( and ) outside a valid string.
+We do DP based on these.
-1. (string)
-2. or  stringa + stringb

-Then use DP or DFS based on these two rules.
+Several special occasions need handle:
+1. String length of one.
+If it is ( or ), we need to remove it.
+If it is other characters, we keep it and let the cost be 0.
+2. When we get the same cost from two different ways, we need to add answer collections together.
+3. There maybe duplicated in answers (e.g. "()()()"), so the collections should be stored in `HashSet`.

 ## 302.